 Daniel Beckler was a builder and lumber dealer.
 In about 1874, he became the proprietor of Beacon Park, a trotting park and race track in Allston, and by 1875 he also owned a stable in Hancock Square in Charlestown.
 He and his wife, Julia A. (Judkins) Beckler, lived in South Boston in 1874 but moved soon thereafter to Winter Hill in Somerville.
 They also owned a home in Northfield, New Hampshire, where he raised thoroughbred horses.

 Harvey Jewell held the five houses at 302-310 Marlborough as rental property.
 He was a lawyer and former state legislator, who had served as Speaker of the Massachusetts House of Representatives from 1868 through 1872.
 He and his wife, Susan A. (Bradley) Jewell, lived at 204 Beacon.

 By the 1879-1880 winter season, 308 Marlborough was the home of Dr. Horace Dupee, a physician, and his wife, Octavia Watts (Gardner) Dupee.
 He also maintained his medical office there.
 They previously had lived (and he had maintained his office) at 84 Dover.
 They continued to live at 308 Marlborough during the 1881-1882 winter season, but moved thereafter to 304 Marlborough.

 On October 2, 1882, 308 Marlborough was purchased from Harvey Jewell’s estate by Rachel A. (Dunlop) Thayer, the widow of lithographer and real estate investor Benjamin W. Thayer.
 Their unmarried adult children lived with her: Henry B. Thayer, a broker, Ida Tucker Thayer, Mary J. Thayer, and Grace Thayer.
 They previously had lived at 1 Pelham.
 They continued to live there during the 1892-1893 winter season, but moved thereafter to 97 Crawford.

 On November 2, 1893, 308 Marlborough was purchased from Rachel Thayer by Miss Alice Parker of Hanover, New Hampshire, the daughter of Rev. Henry Elijah Parker, a professor of Latin at Dartmouth College, and Mary Elizabeth (Brackett) Parker.

-Alice Tenney’s father, a widower, was living with them at the time of his death in November of 1896.
+Alice Tenney’s father, a widower, lived them until his death in November of 1896.